philgentric/klik/README.md

 Image search by similarity: Cosine similarity on MobileNetV3 image embeddings.
 The images are resized to 224x224 and passed through MobileNetV3 (28 layers Convolutional Neural Network) which produces a feature vector with 960 components.

-In a folder, you can sort images by similarity and you can klikr on an image and ask for the 5 most similar images in the folder.
+In a folder, you can sort images by similarity and you can click on an image and ask for the 5 most similar images in the folder.

 Note that since images are first down-sampled to 224x224 pixels, "similarity" will not "work" on small details.
 Also note that the first step consists in computing all the feature vectors (960 floats each) and store it in a cache, so if your folder contains many images it will take a while.

-Image similarity de-duplication: thanks to ML, klikr can find 'similar images' that is: images that look the same but are NOT bit-identical.
+Image similarity de-duplication: thanks to ML, Klikr can find 'similar images' that is: images that look the same but are NOT bit-identical.
 This includes images that have been rescaled, or cropped, as well as minor variants like when one has been shooting a scene with action very fast, to make sure you could capture something.

 Face recognition: